Why does Web Accessibility Matter?

 It involves appropriately designing and developing digital solutions like websites and web apps.
 Accessibility promotes inclusivity, allowing people with diverse abilities to participate fully in the digital world.

-Accessible design often leads to a better overall user experience, benefiting everyone, not only people without disabilities.
+Accessible design often leads to a better overall user experience, benefiting everyone, not only people with disabilities.
 Features like keyboard navigation and proper color use, initially designed to aid individuals with disabilities, can improve usability for all users, including those in situations where they temporarily need such features, such as in noisy environments or multitasking.

 A designer at ambiscale designed the website by thinking about the proper color contrast, complying with WCAG 2.2